 When you pledge with an organization, you can subscribe to updates and newsletters, share content, and understand all you can about PTSD.

 Here are several organizations where you can join by the click of a button: (6)

 Not everyone knows what PTSD is, and not everyone knows what it can do.
 Educating friends, family, and coworkers on the harmful effects of PTSD can help spread awareness of how dangerous life with PTSD can be.
 The more the subject is shared, the better it is known by everyone.

 4. Order Anxiety Wristbands

 According to the United States Department of Veteran Affairs, about 8 million adults have PTSD within a given year.
 (7) From women to men to even children, PTSD puts everyone at risk to horrors they can't escape from.
-Life quality is put a jeopardy; it's important that we inform the general public about the horrors of post-traumatic stress disorder, and that we spread awareness to a widespread audience.
+It's important that we inform the general public about the horrors of post-traumatic stress disorder, and that we spread awareness to a wide audience.